Trust · last updated June 2026

 SupabaseManaged Postgres, auth, storage.
 US-East.

-OpenAILLM inference via the Vercel AI Gateway when a workspace selects an OpenAI model.
-Zero data retention configured.
+OpenAIEmbeddings and optional LLM inference when a workspace selects an OpenAI model.
+Zero data retention configured where supported.

 ResendTransactional email (invites, alerts).